Kidney cancer

 If your cancer has spread, treatment is usually to try to control the cancer rather than to cure it.
 Targeted therapy drugs are often used to keep metastatic kidney cancer under control.
 Or you may have arterial embolisation or radiotherapy to relieve symptoms.
 You may also have surgery.

-Read more about metastatic cancer.
+Read more about how to cope with metastatic cancer.

 Continue reading about kidney cancer